Connecting to the DevOps Velocity MCP server by using GitHub Copilot in Visual Studio Code

 • Workspace – used only in the current folder/project

-Note: Selecting Workspace automatically creates a .vscode folder and generates a mcp.json file inside it.
+Note: When Workspace is selected, a .vscode folder is automatically created, and an mcp.json file is generated within it.

 {